-Volume of Water: 550 billion gallons Sources of Water: Streams 55%, Precipitation on lake surface 27%, Groundwater 18%
+Volume of Water: 550 billion gallons Sources of Water: Streams 57%, Precipitation on Lake surface 25%, Groundwater 18%

 Can you drink the water in Lake George?

 Absolutely.
-Many people have historically drawn drinking water from Lake George and many continue to do so.
+Many people have historically drawn drinking water from Lake George and many continue to do so, according to the LGA’s Watershed Data Atlas.
 Lake George is designated a Class AA-Special water body in New York State.
-This designation prohibits the disposal of floating solids, oil, sludge, toxic wastes, other deleterious substances or wastes, heated liquids, sewage, or other waste effluents in the water.
+This designation prohibits the disposal of floating solids, oil, sludge, toxic wastes, other “deleterious” substances or wastes, heated liquids, sewage, or other waste effluents in the water.
 Learn more about Lake George being drinking water here.

 How long does it take the water to reach the outflow?